BattletechModders/TisButAScratch/README.md

 `internalDmgLvlReq` - float, required single-point internal damage for pilot to be injured. e.g., if this was set to 50, LRMs would <i>never</i> inflict an injury.

+`timeHealsAllWounds` - bool, if true debilitating injuries will heal with time. if false, pilots will remain `DEBILITATED` until the tag is removed via event.

 `missionKillSeverityThreshold` - int, as discussed above defines the total `severity` of injuries required for a pilot to be incapacitated.
 Disabled if < 1.

-`cripplingSeverityThreshold` - int, as discussed above defines the total `severity` of injuries in a single location required for a pilot to be `CRIPPLED`.
+`debilSeverityThreshold` - int, as discussed above defines the total `severity` of injuries in a single location required for a pilot to be `DEBILITATED`.
 Disabled if < 1.

 `severityCost` - int, increases healing time required as a factor of severity

-`debiledCost` - int, increases healing time required as a factor of pilot having `CRIPPLED` tag
+`debiledCost` - int, increases healing time required as a factor of pilot having `DEBILITATED` tag

 `medtechDebilMultiplier` - float, multiplier for medtech skill divisor of `crippledCost`.
 E.g. for `debiledCost = 2000`,  `MedTechSkill = 10`, and `medtechDebilMultiplier`, injury healing cost would be `2000/ (10 * .5)`